mgtarik-hub/node/doc/api/errors.md

 <a id="ERR_MISSING_TRANSFERABLE_IN_TRANSFER_LIST"></a>
 ### `ERR_MISSING_TRANSFERABLE_IN_TRANSFER_LIST`
 <!-- YAML
-added: REPLACEME
+added: v15.0.0
 -->

 An object that needs to be explicitly listed in the `transferList` argument is in the object passed to a [`postMessage()`][] call, but is not provided in the `transferList` for that call.
 Usually, this is a `MessagePort`.

-In Node.js versions prior to REPLACEME, the error code being used here was [`ERR_MISSING_MESSAGE_PORT_IN_TRANSFER_LIST`][].
+In Node.js versions prior to v15.0.0, the error code being used here was [`ERR_MISSING_MESSAGE_PORT_IN_TRANSFER_LIST`][].
 However, the set of transferable object types has been expanded to cover more types than `MessagePort`.